 We anticipate that schools are likely to consider this route for TAs they currently employ whom they wish to support to become qualified teachers.

 Stockton SCITT does not directly recruit apprentices to place in schools.
 You must already be employed in the school and the Headteacher must be willing to support your application.

-As the only Ofsted rated ‘Outstanding’ provider in Stockton-on-Tees, we are a teacher training provider that prides itself on our bespoke programme personalised to meet your individual needs.
+The partnership prides itself on our bespoke programme personalised to meet your individual needs.

 We prioritise your curriculum knowledge development, both in terms of content and pedagogy (how to teach).
 Throughout your training, you will receive substantial, bespoke curriculum training to support your subject knowledge development.
 Your training in school is personalised to meet your unique needs and will include a variety of activities.
 You will be assigned a teaching specialist as your mentor.
 You will work closely with your mentor and other colleagues within the school every day.
 Time will be spent observing experienced colleagues and learning about the craft of the classroom as well as weekly one to one sessions with mentors,

 participation in your placement school’s staff training, advice to support your planning and teaching, colleague and pupil shadowing and much more.

 The ethos of the programme is experiential learning and as such, over 70% of your time will be spent in school learning from experienced, excellent teachers.
 You are assessed on an ongoing basis, through observation of your practice and reflective conversations with your mentor and professional tutor.

 You train largely in the school in which they are employed.
 All apprentices must undertake a second placement in another school, usually in the spring term, negotiated between the partnership and the employing school.